What Is Accountability to Affected Populations (AAP)?

 How Else Is PRM Promoting AAP?

 - Co-Leading the Grand Bargain’s Participation Revolution Work Stream: The Grand Bargain is an outcome of the 2016 World Humanitarian Summit and refers to an agreement of over 3,700 commitments made by donors and aid providers for better provision of humanitarian assistance.
 Along with the Steering Committee for Humanitarian Response, PRM co-leads the Grand Bargain “Participation Revolution” work stream that strives to improve engagement with and accountability to people and communities affected by crises.
-The work stream serves as a platform to discuss existing and implement new AAP initiatives, events, and evidence-based practices, and has produced a set of documents to guide Grand Bargain signatories on implementation of AAP , including a set of aimed at incentivizing good practice in this area.
+The work stream serves as a platform to discuss existing and implement new AAP initiatives, events, and evidence-based practices, and has produced a set of documents to guide Grand Bargain signatories on implementation of AAP commitments , including a set of detailed recommendations aimed at incentivizing good practice in this area.

 - Funding Research on Best Practices in AAP: PRM funded a research project conducted by the International Rescue Committee that identified strategies to improve the use of beneficiary feedback.
 Completed in January 2018, the research highlighted Uganda as a case study and produced findings on common supports and obstacles related to beneficiary feedback collection and use.
 The report is publicly available and has been presented at several AAP-focused fora.

-- Sphere Project: PRM is a funder of , which produces and promotes the on Core Humanitarian Standard on Quality and Accountability.
+- Sphere Project: PRM is a funder of The Sphere Project , which produces and promotes the handbook on Core Humanitarian Standard on Quality and Accountability.
 The handbook endorses nine commitments of which two specifically address access to information for beneficiaries, as well as their involvement in decisions that affect them and the ability to voice their complaints.
 PRM encourages and monitors partners on the use of Sphere principles and standards.

 - External, independent evaluations: PRM commissions two external evaluations per year.
 During the course of these evaluations, evaluators are required to obtain and report on program feedback collected directly from beneficiaries.